openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 ## Install OpenVINO

-Since the 2022.1 release, the OpenVINO installation package has been distributed in two parts: OpenVINO Runtime and OpenVINO Development Tools.
+Since the 2022.1 release, the OpenVINO installation package is distributed in two parts: OpenVINO Runtime and OpenVINO Development Tools.

 * **OpenVINO Runtime** contains the core set of libraries for running machine learning model inference on processor devices.
 * **OpenVINO Development Tools** is a set of utilities for working with OpenVINO and OpenVINO models.
 It includes the following tools: